bcgov/EPIC.search/benchmarks/az/Initial Setup and Benchmarks.md

 ## Updates (Round 2)

-For round 2 of testing, the following changes were intrdoduced from the above:
+For round 2 of testing, the following changes were introduced from the above:

 - Move the Model host from an Azure Application Service to a Azure VM instance: